-We also hope that other protocols can take advantage of the NAI format.
+This document suggests that other protocols can take advantage of the NAI format.
 Many protocols include authentication capabilities, including defining their own identifier formats.
 These identifiers can then end up being transported in AAA protocols, so that the originating protocols can leverage AAA for user authentication.
 There is therefore a need for a definition of a user identifier which can be used in multiple protocols.

-While we define the NAI here, we recognize that existing protocols and deployments do not always use it.
+While the NAI is defined herein, it should be noted that existing protocols and deployments do not always use it.
 AAA systems MUST therefore be able to handle user identifiers which are not in the NAI format.
 The process by which that is done is outside of the scope of this document.

 Non-AAA systems can accept user identifiers in forms other than the NAI.
 This specification does not forbid that practice.
 It only codifies the format and interpretation of the NAI.
-We cannot expect to change existing protocols or practices.
-We can, however, suggest that using a consistent form for a user identifier is of a benefit to the community.
+This document cannot change existing protocols or practices.
+It can, however, suggest that using a consistent form for a user identifier is of a benefit to the community.

-We note that this document does not make any protocol-specific definitions for an identifier format, and it does not make changes to any existing protocol.
+This document does not make any protocol-specific definitions for an identifier format, and it does not make changes to any existing protocol.
 Instead, it defines a protocol-independent form for the NAI.
 It is hoped that the NAI is a user identifier which can be used in multiple protocols.

 Using a common identifier format implifies protocols requiring authentication, as they no longer need to specify protocol-specific format for user identifiers.
 It increases security, as it multiple identifier formats allow attackers to make contradictory claims without being detected (see Section 4.2 for further discussion of this topic).
-It simplifies deployments, as a user can have one identifier in multiple contexts, which allows them to be uniquely identified, so long as that identifier is itself protected against access.
+It simplifies deployments, as a user can have one identifier in multiple contexts, which allows them to be uniquely identified, so long as that identifier is itself protected against unauthorized access.